 The policies and procedures in this Manual are intended to cover all aspects of the Rivanna Water & Sewer Authority and the Rivanna Solid Waste Authority (the Authority) personnel management system.
 They have been adopted or revised by the Authority's Boards of Directors (Boards) on the dates noted in each chapter or section.
 Administrative authority has been delegated to the Executive Director.
 The authority to revise or add to this manual remains with the Boards with day to day supervision by the department managers, or as delegated, with the exception that Section D.3., "Compensation Plan and Administration, Job Descriptions" may be revised as needed by the Executive Director.
-The power to create positions and departments remains with the Boards.
+The authoritypower to addereate full-time and part-time equivalent staff (FTE'S) positions and departments remains with the Boards.
 Nothing in this Personnel Manual is to be construed as a contract of employment.
 The personnel management system and the Manual are subject to change at any time, with or without notice, by the Boards.
 The Boards retain the right to take whatever actions they believe to be in the best interest of the Rivanna Water & Sewer Authority and/or the Rivanna Solid Waste Authority and its clients and customers.